rstudio-education/glossRy/glossary.md

     exception".
 See also [condition](#condition), [exception](#exception).

 Header row:
-:   If present, the first of a CSV file that defines column names (but tragically,
+:   If present, the first row of a CSV file that defines column names (but
-    not their data types or units).
+    tragically, not their data types or units).
 See also [comma-separated values](#comma-separated-values).

 Heterogeneous:
 :   Having mixed type.
 For example, an list can contain a mix of numbers,